culturesofknowledge/emplaces/models/20180405-EMPlaces-data-model-notes.md

 The intent of this value is to provide a means to identifty the various place types that may appear in a given hierarchy:  in this use, the place categiory identifies a hierarchy.
 But the mechanism provided is quite general, and could be used to identify other groupings of place types (e.g. habitations).

+@@TODO: model Place categories as RDF classes, whose members are Place type values?

 ## Setting

+@@TODO: note concept derived from Grossner's Topotime work@@

 Represents a bounded region in space and time (cf. CIDOC CRM [E92 Spacetime Volume](http://www.cidoc-crm.org/lrmoo/entity/e92-spacetime-volume/version-6.2))

 ## Bibliographic entry

-A formal bibliographic entry to some published work.
+A bibliographic entry (preferably structured) to some published work.

-@@TODO: adopt formal bibliographic structure; e.g. bibtex-json derived.
+@@TODO: adopt bibliographic structure; e.g. bibtex-json derived.

 @@TODO: can we get away with a minimal text format in V1?
 Or a very reduced structured format?

 ## Source

-A reference to a source of a claim made buy an Annotation.
-May be descriptive or informal (e.g. a URL).
-May also convey contextual information about the appicability of the claim.
+A reference to a source of a claim made by an Annotation.
+May also convey contextual information about the applicability of the claim.

+@@applied to name attestations:  label, language, link to /something/

+@@move down to annotations section

 ## Related resource